blak3r/treadspan/README.md

 * [Option 1: comes with a case - LILYGO ESP32 T-Display Module for Arduino CH9102F Chip TTGO Development Board with Shell Version](https://amzn.to/43eFNhn)
 * [Option 2: no case - LILYGO ESP32 T-Display Module for Arduino CH9102F Chip TTGO Development Board NO Case](https://amzn.to/43eFNhn)

+The case version has a much longer shipping estimate.
+I've ordered it twice and they come within a week despite saying 2-3 weeks.
-Version with the case does take a bit longer to ship in my experience, As of writing, Feb 2025, the case version is \$17 + 9.50 shipping and the no case version is \$20 with free shipping.
+In Feb 2025, the case version was \$17 + \$9.50 shipping and the no case version is \$20 with free shipping.
-If you have a 3D printer and are impatient you can print the case [Files available here](https://github.com/Xinyuan-LilyGO/TTGO-T-Display/tree/master/3d_file).
+If you have a 3D printer and are impatient you can [print the case from these files](https://github.com/Xinyuan-LilyGO/TTGO-T-Display/tree/master/3d_file).

 If the links provided have gone bad, here is what you're looking to buy.
 * Brand: LilyGo